 The first event took place in San Francisco in 2006 with the idea to replicate in other locations internationally.
 Since then salons have sprung up in cities around the world.
 Whether you're familiar with Creative Commons or are brand new to the concepts behind it, we encourage you to check out a salon near you.
 The format for each event varies based on the location, but the overall concept is simple.
 CC Salons are open forums for people who are interested in the issues surrounding Creative Commons and global participatory culture.
-Salon

-CMS Matrix - cmsmatrix.org - The Content Management Comparison T Disclaimer: All information on this site is deemed reliable but not guaranteed and should be independently verified.
+CMS Matrix - cmsmatrix.org - The Content Management Comparison T. Disclaimer: All information on this site is deemed reliable but not guaranteed and should be independently verified.

 Neither the listing maintainers nor Plain Black Corporation shall be responsible for any typographical errors, misinformation, misprints and shall be held totally harmless.
 We welcome feedback about errors in the data on this site.
 Assignment: Any user that chooses to submit information to our site agrees to automatically license the rights to the submitted information to Plain Black Corporation for whatever purpose Plain Black Corporation deems necessary.
+Enterprise Integration Patterns - JMS Publish/Subscribe Example.
 This is a simple example that shows the power of publish/subscribe messaging, and explores the alternative designs available.

 It shows how multiple subscriber applications can all be informed of a single event by publishing the event just once, and considers alternative stratagies for how to communicate details of that event to the subscribers.
 Publish/Subscribe using a JMS Topic To understand how helpful a simple Publish-Subscribe Channel really is, we first need to consider what it is like to implement the Observer pattern in a distributed fashion, amongst multiple applications.
 Before we get to that, let's review the basics of Observer.
-The Observer Pattern Enterprise Integration Patterns - JMS Publish/Subscribe Example
+The Observer Pattern.
+Java theory and practice: Instrumenting applications with JMX.
+How many times have you looked at a running application and wondered "What the heck is it doing, and why is it taking so long?

 Pour les articles homonymes, voir GPL.
 Licence publique générale GNU Logo de la licence publique générale GNU, version 3.
 Cette licence a depuis été adoptée, en tant que document définissant le mode d'utilisation, donc d'usage et de diffusion, par de nombreux auteurs de logiciels libres, en dehors des projets GNU.
+WordPress | France.
+Livres Blancs.